Strong coupling asymptotics for a singular Schroedinger operator with an interaction supported by an open arc: Introduction

 \section{Introduction}

-Singular Schr\"odinger operators with interaction supported by manifolds of a lower dimension have been a subject of investigation in numerous papers, particularly in the last decade.
+Singular Schr\"odinger operators with interactions supported by manifolds of a lower dimension have been a subject of investigation in numerous papers, particularly in the last decade.
 One motivation came from physics where operators formally written as

-with $\beta>0$, where $\gamma$ is metric graph embedded in a Euclidean space, are used as models of `leaky quantum graphs' describing motion of particles confined to a graph in a way allowing quantum tunneling between different parts of~$\gamma$.
-At the same time there is a mathematical motivation to study such operators because they exhibit nontrivial and intetesting relations between spectral properties and the geometry of the interaction support.
-In the informal language, the above operator is the Laplacian with the boundary conditions on $\gamma$, $[\partial f]+\beta f=0$, where $[\partial f]$ denotes the jump of the normal derivative of $f$ on $\gamma$; the rigorous definition is given by the associated sesquilinear form \cite{BEKS}, see below, and the boundary conditions should be understood in a certain weak sense.
+with $\beta>0$, where $\gamma$ is a metric graph embedded in a Euclidean space, are used as models of `leaky quantum graphs' describing motion of particles confined to a graph in a way allowing quantum tunneling between different parts of~$\gamma$.
+At the same time there is a mathematical motivation to study such operators because they exhibit nontrivial and interesting relations between spectral properties and the geometry of the interaction support.
+In the informal language, the above operator is the Laplacian with the boundary conditions on $\gamma$, $[\partial f]=\beta f$, where $[\partial f]$ denotes the jump of the normal derivative of $f$ on $\gamma$; the rigorous definition is given by the associated sesquilinear form \cite{BEKS}: $H_\beta$ is the self-adjoint operator associated with the form

+defined on $H^1(\RR^2)$, and the above boundary conditions should be understood in a certain weak sense.
+Note that the operator in question can be viewed as a special type mixed problem, cf. e.g. \cite{agr,grubb}.

 An overview of known results concerning leaky quantum graphs is given in \cite{E08} which also offers a number of open problems.
 Some of them concern the \emph{strong-coupling behavior} of such operators.
 For large $\beta$ one expects the eigenfunctions corresponding to eigenvalues at the bottom of the spectrum to be strongly concentrated around $\gamma$ which suggests the asymptotic spectral behaviour might be determined by a one-dimensional problem.